 Nausea, diarrhea, stomach upset, muscle aches, or headache may occur.
-If any of these effects persist or worsen, tell your doctor or pharmacist promptly.
-If stomach symptoms return later (after you are on the same dose for several days or weeks), tell your doctor immediately.
+If any of these effects last or get worse, tell your doctor or pharmacist promptly.
+If stomach symptoms return later (after you are on the same dose for several days or weeks), tell your doctor right away.
 Stomach symptoms that occur after the first days of your treatment may be a sign of lactic acidosis.

-Tell your doctor right away if you have any serious side effects, including: easy bleeding/bruising, signs of infection (e.g., persistent sore throat, fever), persistent nausea, severe stomach/abdominal pain, yellowing eyes/skin, dark urine.
+Tell your doctor right away if you have any serious side effects, including: nausea that doesn't stop, easy bleeding/bruising, signs of infection (such as sore throat that doesn't go away, fever), severe stomach/abdominal pain, yellowing eyes/skin, dark urine.

 A very serious allergic reaction to this drug is rare.
 However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.